fhoedemakers/pico-infonesPlus/README.md

 ## About two player mode

-The emulator supports dual player mode with two NES controllers or an USB gamecontroller and a NES controller connected on controller port 2.
+The emulator supports two player games using two NES controllers or an USB gamecontroller and a NES controller connected on controller port 2.
 The USB controller is always player 1.

 > [!NOTE]
 > You can not use two USB controllers for two player mode.